TiriSito/qa_technical_challenge/README.md

 # Test Cases
 User Story 1
 1. Verify if a standar user will be able to login with a valid username and valid password.
-2. Verify if a locked user cannot login with a valid username and an invalid password.
+2. Verify if a locked user cannot login with a locked username and an valid password.
 3. Verify if a problem_user will be able to login with a valid username and valid password.
 4. Verify if a performance_glitch_user will be able to login with a valid username and valid password.